VadimDor/intro-GH-template/template/.github/pull_request_template.md

 *Thank you for contributing to "<PROJECT NAME>"!
 So that your PR can be handled effectively, please populate the following fields (delete sections that are not applicable)*

 **Category**:
-> One of: Bugfix / Feature / Code style update / Refactoring Only / Build related changes /  Documentation / Other (please specify)
+> One of: Bugfix / Feature / Code style update / Bumping dependency version /Refactoring Only / Build related changes /  Documentation / Other (please specify)

 **Overview**
 > Briefly outline your new changes...